My White Paper

 In 2004, 10 of the 11 coauthors of Wakefield original paper asked to “formally retract the interpretation placed upon these findings . . .”
 However, these initial reports of a possible relationship between the MMR vaccine and the onset of autism received significant attention, and in England, measles vaccinations dropped considerably.

-Topics for Smaller Papers
+Topic for Smaller Paper

-Distinguish Smallpox Eradication from Polio Eradication
+Distinguish Smallpox Eradication from Polio Eradication (or make a strong analogy)

 If there’s a class difference between polio and smallpox that interferes with this conclusion, I may be able to devote one of my smaller papers to detailing that difference, either to minimize it or to recommend a different approach for eradicating polio than was successful for smallpox.